henrikclh/henrikclh.github.io/_posts/2022-12-20-Stable_Diffusion2.md

 Continuing on the last try on stable diffusion, I was thinking 'how can I use it in a design process?".
 Instead of typing prompts to generate images, a designer might more likely to start designing by sketches!

-Therefore, I tried to simplify and tweak [Fasti.ai version](https://colab.research.google.com/drive/1TFRk0U3BsefwpYlGSZfQmfXY3ZM2B34h?usp=sharing) for such purpose.
+Therefore, I tried to simplify and tweak [Fast.ai version](https://colab.research.google.com/drive/1TFRk0U3BsefwpYlGSZfQmfXY3ZM2B34h?usp=sharing) for such purpose.

 ## Step 1.
 Upload own sketch (or image found online)